-Disclosure statements have been a feature of Contracts for Sale for several years now.
+Disclosure statements have been a feature of the legal landscape for several years now, in Contracts for Sale of Land in other jurisdictions and also in the ACT in other areas such as leasing law.
 Recent legislative reform introduces new requirements for Disclosure Statements (DS) for Off-the-Plan contracts.

 The new DS will need to include a broad cross section of information including information relating to the unit, entitlement, any subsidiaries, the proposed OC rules and the building management statement (if required).